jwiedeman/AnalyticsDoctor/README.md

 ```

-The backend uses **flask-cors** to allow requests from the static frontend.
-If
+The backend uses **Express** with the `cors` middleware so requests from any origin are allowed by default.
-you are serving the frontend from a different origin, the API will be
-accessible without additional configuration.

-The Python crawler uses **aiohttp** to fetch pages asynchronously.
-The Node.js
-implementation relies on **Puppeteer** to load pages in a real headless browser
-while scanning up to 500 pages per site.
+The Node.js implementation relies on **Puppeteer** to load pages in a real headless browser while scanning up to 500 pages per site.

 ## Exposing with ngrok